Bitcoin Returns and Public Attention to COVID-19: Do Timing and Individualism Matter?: Empirical Results

 \section{Empirical Results}

-To estimate the VAR model and implement the aforementioned tests, the Bayesian information criteria (BIC) with a maximum potential lag length 12 are used for selecting the lag order.
+To estimate the VAR model and implement the aforementioned tests, the Bayesian information criteria (BIC) with a maximum potential lag length of 12 are used to select the lag order.
 The minimum window size $f_{0}$ is set to be three months.
 Critical values are obtained from a bootstrapping procedure with 499 replications.
 The empirical size is 5\% and controlled over a three-month period.
-Further, the Augmented Dickey-Fuller (ADF) and Phillips-Perron unit root tests suggest that Bitcoin returns and daily attention are all stationary (p-value $< 1\%$ for all).\footnote{Non-stationary variables can also be tested with the same algorithms using the lag-augmented VAR approach, as shown in \textcite{Shi2020a}.}
+Further, the Augmented Dickey-Fuller (ADF) and Phillips-Perron unit root tests suggest that Bitcoin returns and daily attention are all stationary (p-value $< 1\%$ for all).